manu-p-1/PowerPlug/README.md

 </p>

 ## Introduction
 PowerPlug is a PowerShell 7 cmdlet library.
 The main mission of PowerPlug is to make PowerShell development faster and eaiser.
 PowerPlug is run through C# `PSCmdlet` classes from the PowerShell Standard Library.
+PowerPlug is driven by the [Ampere Library](https://github.com/manu-p-1/Ampere).

 ## Execution
 ### Install from PS Gallery